AvatarZest/delta-demo/README.md

 # delta-demo
-Delta is a web development course
+Delta is a web development course.